Dr Amanda Phoon Nguyen

 Amanda is committed to clinical excellence and continuing education.
 She is adjunct senior lecturer at the University of Western Australia, the Editor, and an Examiner for the Royal Australasian College of Dental Surgeons (RACDS), reviewer of continuing professional development (CPD) for the Australian Dental Association (ADA) and has been on the WA Dental CPD committee for over 6 years.
 Amanda believes in interdisciplinary teamwork and is part of the WA Orthognathic Multidisciplinary group.
 In 2017, she received a peer review award.
 That year, she was involved in the Australasian Sleep Association mentorship program, helping guide her professional path.
 Amanda continues to be engaged in research, publishing in and reviewing for several journals.
 Her gift for teaching and public speaking motivates her to give informational lectures on many clinical and research issues, and she is regularly invited to present nationally and internationally.

 Both in her role as a clinician and without, Amanda is committed to public service.
 A proud Royal Australian Navy ex-servicewoman, she enjoyed serving her country.
 Today, she carries on assisting her peers, students, and patients by teaching and raising awareness for oral medicine at the University, on social media platforms, dental forums, and special interest pages.
 Amanda's hard work paid off when her project on Improving Compliance in Head and Neck cancer patients received a Wrigley Company Foundation ADHF Community Service Grant.
-She has been awarded Fellowship of the Pierre Fauchard Academy and Fellowship of the International College of Dentists for services to the profession.
+She has been awarded Fellowship of the Pierre Fauchard Academy, Fellowship of the International College of Dentists and Fellowship of the Academy of Dentistry International for services to the profession.

 Amanda dedicates her energy to supporting community causes.
 She is a Director of the Jaye Radisich Foundation and previously on committee of Healing Smiles, a volunteer organization providing pro-bono treatment to domestic violence victims.
 As a healthcare provider, Amanda prides herself on the attention she gives all her patients.
 In her practice, she is devoted to combining her knowledge of oral medicine with top-quality patient-oriented care.
 She is enthusiastic about helping her paediatric patients.
 Her love of improving the lives of the next generation doesn't just exist within the walls of her clinic.
 To bring out the laughs of patients of a local children's hospital, she volunteers as mascot Stitches the Bear.